Rev. Samuel Woodward House: Description and history

 The Woodward House stands just west of the main cluster of buildings making up Weston village's commercial heart.
 It is located on the north side of Concord Road, just north of its junction with Boston Post Road, and roughly opposite the end of Fiske Lane.
 It is a typical Georgian colonial house, 2 1/2 stories in height, with a gabled roof, central chimney, and clapboarded exterior.
 It has five bays on the front facade, with a central entry.
 The entry has been projected (a likely later addition) to provide a vestibule area under a gabled roof.
 The entry is framed by pilasters and a modest entablature; the gable above is pedimented.

-The house was built in 1753 by Reverend Samuel Woodward, the town's second minister, on land he purchased in 1752.
+The house was built in 1753 by Reverend Samuel Woodward, the town's second minister for the First Parish Church, on land he purchased in 1752.
 The house is believed to incorporate elements of an older house, probably built by the previous landowner, William Smith.
 In addition to Rev. Woodward, the house has also been occupied by his successor, Rev. Samuel Kendal.
-Kendal sold the house to Artemas Ward, Jr., a prominent local lawyer and politician who lived in the house next door.
+Kendal sold the house to Artemas Ward Jr., a prominent local lawyer and politician who lived in the house next door.
 Ward sold this house in 1797 to Dr. Amos Bancroft, who was the town physician for many years, and was active in local town government.
 It was owned for over 100 years by the Fiske family.